-The past few years has seen a global increase in reports of betting integrity issues, particularly in sport, which have been well documented in the media.
-While evidence of corrupt betting integrity in the UK has so far been limited to what appear to be isolated incidents, we cannot afford to be complacent.
+While evidence of corrupt sports betting in the UK has so far been limited to what appear to be isolated incidents, we cannot afford to be complacent.

-Consumers must have confidence and belief that when they place bets with UK licensed operators they are doing so on markets that are fair and free from betting related corruption.
+It is important to have confidence and belief that when a bet is placed with a UK licensed bookmaker it is on markets that are fair and free from betting-related corruption.

 What does the SBIU do?

-The SBIU collects information and develops intelligence about potentially corrupt betting activity involving sport.
-Members of the SBIU receive information from a number sources which includes (but is not limited to) alerts from operators about suspicious activity on betting markets, concerns from sports governing bodies or tip offs through our confidential intelligence line.
+We collect information and develop intelligence about potentially corrupt betting activity involving sport.
+Members of the SBIU receive information from a number sources which includes (but is not limited to) alerts from the betting industry about suspicious activity on betting markets, concerns from sports governing bodies or tip offs through our confidential intelligence line (+44 121 230 6655).

 - it relates to an event in Great Britain